ssorj/skupper-cli-spec/README.md

 $ skupper link create token.yaml
 Waiting for link "west-1" to become active...
-Link "west-1" is active.
+Link "west-1" is active
 You can now delete token.yaml.
-It is no longer usable.
+It is now expired.

 $ skupper link get
 NAME      STATUS   COST